 The best method of treatment depends on the severity of the disease.
 In the earliest stage, known as gingivitis, scaling and root planing, along with diligent oral hygiene, is usually sufficient.
-Unfortunately, few people notice the problem at this stage because the symptoms are so subtle.
+Unfortunately, few people notice the problem at this stage, because the symptoms are so subtle.
 Gingivitis may cause swollen gums that bleed easily, but it is rarely painful.

 Periodontitis, the more advanced stage of the disease, may require more aggressive treatment such as gum surgery or laser therapy.
 These procedures remove the diseased tissue and help the gums re-attach to the teeth.
 If not controlled, periodontal disease can cause abscesses, decay, and eventual tooth loss.
-Research in the recent years indicate a strong connection between gum disease and serious health conditions such as coronary disease and diabetes.
+Research in recent years indicates a strong connection between gum disease and serious health conditions such as coronary disease and diabetes.

-Early detection is essential to minimizing the potential damage from this condition.
+Early detection is essential to minimising the potential damage from this condition.
 If you haven't seen a dentist recently, schedule an appointment to visit us at one of our convenient dental centres in the Greater Toronto areas of North York, Pickering, or Scarborough.